 What to Look For Healthy Horse Unhealthy Horse

 Attitude and Behaviour Bright and Alert Behaviour out of character

 Willing to work Listless and unresponsive,

 Ears moving, watching and unwilling to work,

 listening and interacting unresponsive to

 surroundings

 Appetite Hungry, eats all feed and drinks Not interested in food, not

 adequate amounts of water cleaning up, dropping food or

 dribbling, not drinking or

 drinking excessive amounts

 Coat & Skin Shiny and bright, appropriate for Dull, hairy, rough, coarse.

 the climate, free of skin External parasites, wounds,

 conditions fungi or abrasions, sores,

 bald patches, sweating

 Eyes Bright, clear and fully open Dull eye, discharge, half shut,

 eyelashes pointing down

 Body Condition Round and muscle toned.
 Very fat, or skinny with bony

 Ribs can't be seen but can be points or muscle wasting

-felt
+N A-man felt Netropoing

 Manure Regular approx 8 per day Not passing manure

-Firm green balls break apart Very loose and bad smell
+Firm green balls break apart when hit ground.
+Can vary Very loose and bad smell Hard and dark

-when hit ground.
-Can vary Hard and dark
+according to diet

-Urine according to diet Difficulty uringting
+Urine Clear yellowish colour Difficulty urinating

-Urine Clear yellowish colour Should urinate 2-3 times per day Difficulty urinating Cloudy or dark or blood in
+onne Should urinate 2-3 times per day Cloudy or dark or blood in

-Should utiliate 2-5 tilles per day urine, smell, urinating more
+urine, smell, urinating more

 or less often

 Hooves Dark and shiny and cool to Dull, cracked and brittle, slow

-1100403 touch growth rate, heat, lameness,
+touch growth rate, heat, lameness,

 Grow 1cm per month.
 Sole discharge

 clean and hard

 Nostrils Clear, breathing at rest regular Discharge - mucous clear or

 and slow bloody

 Breathing fast, laboured,

 noisy.
 Coughing or sneezing

 Stance Head up stands square Head held low, stands tucked

 up or stretched out, pawing,

 resting leg unusually

-Signs of Good and III health in horses
+Signs of Good and Ill health in horses